 She then appeared in Detective Story, a gritty police drama starring Ralph Bellamy, later adapted for the big screen (with Cathy O’Donnell taking Joan’s role.)
 In 1951, her son, Eric Kupchik was born.
 At the same time, many actors, writers and directors were being blacklisted as anti-communist panic gripped America – a subject Arthur would address in The Crucible (1953.)
 “I wasn’t influential politically, like Arthur,” Joan recalled, but “because I was related to him, I was associated with the blacklist.
 My career suffered a lot because of it.
 At the time, I didn’t know that’s why I wasn’t getting work in television and radio.
 It was a disastrous happening to culture.
 Theatre was different; it was not affected as drastically.”

 In 1954, Arthur was invited by the Arden, Delaware summer theatre to direct a revival of All My Sons, with Joan playing Ann Deever, the ‘truth-bearer’ of the story.
 However, it was not an experience he cared to repeat.
-“It was unsettling to find actors investing me with authority,” he wrote, “and less than ever did I want to be a director …” A year later, he escorted Joan to the premiere of The Rose Tattoo – a benefit for the Actors Studio – and would meet Marilyn Monroe at the after-party.
+“It was unsettling to find actors investing me with authority,” he wrote, “and less than ever did I want to be a director …” A year later, he escorted Joan to the New York premiere of The Rose Tattoo – an Actors Studio benefit – and was seen chatting with Marilyn Monroe at the after-party.

 At first, Joan did not believe the gossip that Arthur – then married to Mary Slattery, with two children – was having an affair with Marilyn.
 “Unless I see evidence of hanky-panky, I just don’t believe it,” she explained.
 “I would hear snippets of rumours but I’d just pooh-pooh it because when you’re in that position of celebrity, people are going to say and write all sorts of terrible things about you.
 So I was guarded against any kind of malicious rumour.
 I didn’t ask Mary or Arthur about it.
 But Marilyn would search me out at the [Actors] Studio and we’d have lunch, talk about scenes.
 I guess she was trying to curry my favour, or maybe she just liked me.”